DRCDanilo/TinyShell/README.md

 # TinyShell
-TP1 of Synthesis of semester 7.
+TP1 of the Computer Science Synthesis Course (semester 7).
 Developed by Danilo DEL RIO CISNEROS and Joel COLASO.